saleor/apps/.changeset/shiny-mails-build.md

 "saleor-app-cms-v2": patch
 ---

-Fixed the issue with `uploadProductVariant` not being captured in Sentry.
+Fixed the issue with `uploadProductVariant` error not being captured in Sentry.